 (2) In any proceedings in relation to the dealings, any assertion by the Authority or the new owner that the matters that the third party is entitled to assume were not correct must be disregarded.

-[Section 23B inserted by No. 67 of 2004 s.
+[Section 23B inserted: No. 67 of 2004 s.
 22.]

 23C.
 Assumptions that may be made